stablekernel/aqueduct/source/docs/db/serialization.md

 ```

 Transient properties with this annotation may also be used as inputs when reading with `readFromMap()`.
 For example, consider how to handle user passwords.
 A password is not stored in plain-text in a database, but they are sent in requests.
 Thus, a password could read from a request body, but it needs to be salted, hashed and stored in two columns in the database.
-An instance type could then define a password property, which automatically set the salt and hash of the password in the underlying persistent type:
+An instance type could then define a password property, which automatically set the salt and hash of the password in the table definition:

 ```dart
 class User extends ManagedObject<_User> implements _User {